joshrp/moonlight-docs/Setup-Guide.md

 * Run the "Moonlight Internet Streaming Tester" found in the [Moonlight Internet Streaming Helper](https://github.com/moonlight-stream/Internet-Streaming-Helper/releases) and ask for help on our [Discord server](https://discord.gg/MySTSdq).
 Be sure to have the tester log handy.

 ### ZeroTier
 [ZeroTier](https://www.zerotier.com/) which is a service that acts similar to a VPN, but with better performance in most cases.

 This option also gives you the ability to stream from multiple PCs that are all connected via a single Internet connection.
+However, it requires software on your hosts and clients that must be running and connected in order to stream over the Internet, unlike the other Internet streaming options.

 You should use ZeroTier if you are in one of the following situations:
 * The automatic tool above says you're behind a Carrier-Grade NAT, that you have two routers connected together, or otherwise doesn't work and you can't resolve it yourself.